bikashamdocs/Ansible_Repo_Final/README.md

-# Ansible Playbook: Install Nginx on Ubuntu Local & Remote Machine
+# Ansible Playbook: Install and configure software on Ubuntu Local & Remote Machine
-This Ansible playbook installs and configures Nginx on an Ubuntu local & Remote Machine.
+This Ansible playbook installs and configures software on an Ubuntu local & Remote Machine.

 # Project Structure

 1. `ansible.cfg` is the configuration file for Ansible.
 It contains settings such as the location of the inventory file and SSH options.
 2. `inventory/host.ini` is the inventory file that defines the hosts that Ansible will manage.
 It lists the IP addresses or domain names of the hosts and groups them into categories.
 3. `roles/` is a directory that contains all the roles for the Ansible project.
-In this project, there's only one role named nginx.
+In this project, there's two roles named nginx,kubernetes.
-4. `site.yml` is the main playbook that will be executed for the entire Ansible project.
-It includes the nginx role.
+4. `nginx.yml` and `kubernetes.yml` is the main playbooks that will be executed for the entire Ansible project.
+It includes the nginx,kubernetes role respectively.
 5. `group_vars` directory to store environment-specific variable values for your inventory groups.
 This can be useful for defining variables that are specific to certain environments, such as development, staging, and production.